GiovanniPellegrini/not_intellij_idea/src/main/kotlin/examples/tutorial.md

 ## Other features

-Between definitions, you can add whitespaces and new lines as you like, the compiler will ignore them.
+- Between definitions, you can add whitespaces and new lines as you like, the compiler will ignore them.

       plane      myplane

               (identity, material)

       % this line will not throw an error

+- You cant redeclare a shape a material or a float variable with the same identifier

+      material material_name(
+                typeOfBRDF(Uniform),
+                Uniform(Color)
+            )

+      material material_name(
+                typeOfBRDF(Uniform),
+                Uniform(Color)
+            ) % this will throw an error